Dedicated to the memory of all the men and women of the Bridgnorth area who died during the two World Wars.

 Stanley Bowen was a younger brother of Edward Arthur Bowen.
 He was baptised at St Mary Magdalene, Bridgnorth, on 10th June, 1899.

-Stanley volunteered early on in the war.
-He served with the 6th Battalion King’s Shropshire Light Infantry, travelling to France with the battalion in July, 1915.
+Stanley volunteered early on in the war, probably in August 1914.
+He served with the 6th Battalion King's Shropshire Light Infantry, travelling to France with the battalion in July, 1915.
 He was killed in action on 10th August, 1916, at Courcelles-au-Bois on the Somme.
 The battalion diary records: "11.10 pm.
 Enemy opened bombardment on our front and "Stand to" ordered by Brigade.
 11.40 pm.
 Bombardment ceased.
 "Stand down" ordered.
 Casualties:- 8 O[ther] R[anks] killed, 3 O.R. wounded on working party in front line."
 Stanley Bowen is buried in Sucrerie Military Cemetery, Colincamps.

 Private Stanley Bowen 13155, D Coy., 6th KSLI of 45 Bernards Hill, was awarded the Victory and British Medals and the 15 Star.
 His death was reported in the Bridgnorth Journal on 2nd September, 1916.